HemanthPerumalla/Appointment-System-Practo/README.md

 ### ER Diagram

 An ER diagram is provided to visualize the database schema and relationships between the tables.
-The diagram is available in a PDF file.